MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

     method is-inhibited ( Int $flags --> Bool )

-  * Int $flags; GtkApplicationInhibitFlags mask of what types of actions should be queried
+  * $flags; GtkApplicationInhibitFlags mask of what types of actions should be queried

 list-action-descriptions
 ------------------------